Aerial view of Big Eddy

 The presence of both Clovis and Dalton-San Patrice strata offers a unique opportunity to study the relationship between these cultures.
 Clovis peoples lived in an environment much different from that of today.
 Glaciers still covered large areas of North America, although they were melting rapidly at about this time.
 Ice Age animals such as mastodons and mammoths roamed the plains and forests—and were hunted by the Clovis people.
 By Dalton–San Patrice times these animals were extinct.

 An even more exciting prospect is the possibility that at least one occupation level predating the Clovis culture is present at the Big Eddy site.
 Tantalizing yet inconclusive evidence of human occupation dating to 14,000 to 15,000 years ago was found in 1999, 2002, and 2005.
-If future excavations fully document such an ancient occupation, we will have discovered one of the oldest sites in the New World.

 The importance of the Big Eddy site has already been widely recognized by archaeologists across the country, many of whom have visited the site at one or more times during the four field seasons: